Why Is Happiness So Hard? 10 Reasons, 10 Solutions

 Mom may see boundaries as a challenge, and an invitation to push your buttons.
 Hold your ground and impose "second level" boundaries, if necessary.
 For example, leave without engaging in any further conversation, turn off your mobile phone, and don't allow yourself to be guilted into repeated pleas to make an exception because "it's a special occasion."

-There's a whole host of reasons why we should make gratitude a daily practice -- research has shown that being thankful has many positive effects such as improved health, better immune systems, feelings of connection, and higher levels of collaboration.
+There's a whole host of reasons why we should make gratitude a daily practice — research has shown that being thankful has positive effects on our well-being.

 Sometimes we make life harder than necessary.
 Happiness is not a means to an end, for there is no Destination Happy.
 Sure we experience joyful moments and blissful memories, but life is about the journey and enjoying the steps along the way.
 When we let go of our limited view of happiness, we accept that life is full of ebbs and flows where some days are great, others are good, and some are bad.
 And that’s okay.
 Cultivating happiness is as much about handling adversity as it is about embracing the beauty in everyday moments.